 2018 to ensure relevancy.
-In compiling the uThukela District Municipality Human Resource Policies, reference was made to documents such as the Employment Equity Act No.55 of 1998, the Labour Relations Act No.66 of 1995, the Skills Development Act No97 of 1998, the Municipal Finance Management Act No.56 of 2003, White Paper on Affirmative Action in the Public Service and the White Paper on Human Resource Management in the Public Service. uThukela district municipality has developed and adopted the following HR policies.
+In compiling the uThukela District Municipality Human Resource Policies, reference was made to documents such as the Employment Equity Act No.55 of 1998, the Labour Relations Act No.66 of 1995, the Skills Development Act No97 of 1998, the Municipal Finance Management Act No.56 of 2003, White Paper on Affirmative Action in the Public Service and the White Paper on Human Resource Management in the Public Service. uThukela district municipality has developed and adopted the following HR policies on the 28 June 2019.

-- ⇒ Placement Policy;

 - ⇒ Employment policy;

 - ⇒ Employment Equity policy;

 - ⇒ Recruitment, Skills Retention and Selection policy;

 - ⇒ Permanent employment policy;

 - ⇒ Temporal employment policy;

 - ⇒ HIV/AIDS policy;

 - ⇒ Smoking policy;

 - ⇒ Sexual Harassment policy;

 - ⇒ In service Training policy;

 - ⇒ Communication policy;

 - ⇒ Training and Development policy;

 - ⇒ S&T policy

 - ⇒ Promotion policy

+- □ ICT policies